dd86k/WinYourDesktop/README.md

 1. Place the executable file at a permanent spot where you will remember.
 2. Then make WinYourDesktop the default application to open Desktop Entry files.
+3. (Optional) Add WinYourDesktop in your anti-virus trusted list.
+4. (Optional) Run it once so the .NET platform caches the app.

 No installers are available for the moment.

 # Installing (source)

-This solution is written in C# 6.0 for .NET 4.5.2 on Visual Studio 2015.
+Everything has been written in C# 6.0 for the .NET 4.5.2 platform with Visual Studio 2015.

-This solution consists of three projects (build order):
+The solution consists of three projects (build order respectively):

-- wyd-lib
+- wyd-lib (WinYourDesktopLibrary)
-  - Interpreter library
+  - Library
 - WinYourDesktop
-  - UI front-end
+  - UI app
-- WinYourDesktopConsole
+- wydcon (WinYourDesktopConsole)
-  - Console front-end
+  - Console app

 I am using these packages:
 - Costura.Fody v1.3.3
 - SharpShell (Unused for now)

 # FAQ
 ## General

 - What is a Desktop Entry file?